-Pie charts are powerful for adding detail to other visualizations.
+Pie charts are powerful for adding detail to other visualisations.
 Alone, a pie chart doesn’t give the viewer a way to quickly and accurately compare information.
 Since the viewer has to create context on their own, key points from your data are missed.
-Instead of making a pie chart the focus of your dashboard, try using them to drill down on other visualizations.
-This approach uses the pie chart’s simplicity to add information, without distracting from the larger picture.
+Instead of making a pie chart the focus of your dashboard, try using them to drill down on other visualisations.
+This approach uses the pie chart’s simplicity to add information without distracting from the larger picture.

 - Layer data points on top of maps.
 Marks can be overlaid on a map to show individual data points with more precision.
 Try varying their size to add more visual detail to your analysis.

 Read Maps: The power of where to learn how using maps effectively helps drive better business decisions.